eweviwo/central/ACKNOWLEDGEMENT.md

 # ACKNOWLEDGEMENT

-The project has come far not because the founders did it alone, but because of the support in tangible and intangible ways we have recieved along the way.
-We want to create a continual list of appreciation dedicating to thanking people, institutions and others who help us in one way or the other for the project to progress.
+The project has come far not because the founders did it alone, but because of the support we have recieved along the way, both tangible and intagible.
+We want to create a continual appreciation list dedicated to thanking people, institutions and others who have helped us in one way or the other for the project's progress.

-Our needs for our first year of operation is summed up to USD $3,000.
-This includes expenses on cloud services and equipment mainly.
-One can have a look at the [categorical breakdown here](https://drive.google.com/file/d/10gl1o6-928naqiFTMMYLVYI6dKCafpDw/view?usp=sharing "categorical breakdown here").
+We need some [donation](https://drive.google.com/file/d/10gl1o6-928naqiFTMMYLVYI6dKCafpDw/view?usp=sharing), we ask that if you can kindly support, do reach out to us.

 We want to thank the following;

 - Emeritus Professors D.E.K.
 Amenumey and G.K.
 Nukunya, who we have met in person before.
-They gave very good advice on research.
+They counselled us on researching.

 - Organisation for Research on Eweland (O.R.E.), whose publications has helped us in developing our foundational content.